 You can also create “nested’ or hierarchical categories for your posts …

-(Creating a hierarchical list of post categories)
+(Create a hierarchical list of post categories)

-(Create hierarchical categories in WordPress)
+(Add hierarchical post categories to WordPress)

-If you need to create a new category while creating or editing a post:
+To create a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

-- Click on the ‘Add New Category …
+- Click on Add New Category …

-(Post Categories section – Add New Category)
+(Post Categories box – Add New Category)

-(New post category added)
+(New category added)

 You can delete categories individually, or in bulk.

-Deleting Single Categories
+Deleting Categories Individually

-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

-How To Delete Multiple Categories
+Deleting Multiple Categories

 (Deleting multiple categories)

-The selected categories will be removed …
+The categories you’ve selected will be deleted …

 (’Categories deleted’ message)